UgnilJoZ/alphamg/README.md

 * Taiga

 Sometimes a river will cross your way.
 There are also mountains.
-(I call the last two "height biomes")
+(I call the last two "height biomes" – they will coexist with the ones in list)

 I will also try to implement "becks" – tiny small rivers that do not divide land, but flow over it.